ClintKan/C5-Deployment-Workload-2/README.md

 </div>

-**_But also the command "aws ec2 describe-instances" can be run to show all details about the AWS CLI_** **_If the code "" is run, it may hang mid-way and not proceed - this is a command that just displays so to quit it and proceed just press "Q" on your keyboard._**
+**_But also the command "aws ec2 describe-instances" can be run to show all details about the AWS CLI_**

+**_If the code "aws ec2 describe-instances" is run, it may hang mid-way and not proceed - this is a command that just displays so to quit it and proceed just press "Q" on your keyboard._**

 7. Configuring AWS CLI & AWS Elastic Beanstalk in the terminal.